 At the end of Year 8, GATE Music students must enrol into the four period Special Music Course.
 General Music students should enrol into the two period General Music Course.
-Highly motivated General Music students, achieving good grades, may consider the Special Music Course after discussion with their class music and instrumental teachers.
+Highly motivated General Music students, achieving good grades, are considered for the Special Music Course after discussion with their class music and instrumental teachers.